ben-william/Kelly-Blue-Book/README.md

 The scraping was performed with a basic loop, and pages that resulted in errors were saved and pushed to a separate error file so I could compile and re-run them.

+## File Explanation
+Here is a detailed overview of the scripts and the resultant data

+### MMYScrapeFinal.py
+This script is the initial gathering of make/model/year combos and their URLs

+**Output: KBB_MMY.xlsx**

+### MMY-Trim Scrape.py
+This script gathers all the trim options for each MMY, and the URLs to those pages

+**Output: KBB_MMY_Trim_URLs.xlsx**

+### KBB Model Image Scrape.py
+This script opens each trim URL, gathers the image URL, and compiles the final dataset

+**Output: KBB MMYT Final Data.xlsx**

 ## Lessons Learned

 Coding experience at this time was approximately 1 month.
 I had just learned that scraping was possible and watched/read enough material to get started.
 Here's a list of the hurdles and concepts I came across: